4sun5bu/xoututils/README.md

 # Xoututils
  File convert tools for CP/M-8000 XOUT format to Z8k-COFF format.
  The XOUT format is linkable and executable format used in CP/M-8000.
- These tools are made for cross develping CP/M-8000 on Linux and Windows.
+ These tools were made for porting CP/M-8000 system on Linux and Windows.
- Converted COFF files can be linked by the Gnu ld linker.
+ Converted COFF files by xout2coff can be linked by the Gnu ld linker.

 ## License
  This software is released under the MIT License, see LICENSE.